ruthprudence/ruthprudence/README.md

 You can read more about it on my website: [Consumer Solar @ Ruth Prudence.com](https://ruthprudence.com/solar/)

-#### Future Physical Projects
-I would like to build/develop:
-- rainwater harvesting system
-- dehumidifier system that feeds indoor house plants
-- radio receiver to sense utility meter signals
-- mobile RV with solar panels and water harvesting abilities

 ---
 ### CS Professional Experiences
 Being able to build things and craft my own environment are extremely important to I, personally.
 However, at the same time, while the physical environment is limited (resources are scarce, knowledge isn't shared), the world of Computer Science is quite the opposite: while there is a very real, physical cost to processing, storage, and pipelines, there is an abundance of shared knowledge and wisdom, on sites like StackOverflow and places like this one (GitHub).
 When people find something that works, they want to share it, see it spread and grow, and the rate of innovation and progress is such a rush!